-But anxiety has many physical symptoms as well, and some of the physical symptoms can be profound.
+Most people are familiar with the idea behind anxiety - fear, worry, concern - so they view anxiety through that mental lens.
+Viewing it this way is not incorrect, anxiety is a mental health problem and anxiety originates in the mind.
+However, anxiety has many physical symptoms as well, and some of the physical symptoms can be profound.
 In addition, it's possible to experience physical anxiety symptoms even when no fear or worried thoughts are present.
-Anxiety is a complicated disorder, and one that may cause physical symptoms that are as bad as some diseases.
+Anxiety is a complicated disorder, and one that may cause physical symptoms that may mimic other disorders and diseases.

 The Many Physical Symptoms of Anxiety

 Anxiety causes long term stress, and that stress can lead to a host of physical anxiety symptoms.
 In some cases it may be just some mild stomach discomfort.
 In other cases it can be severe enough to land people in the hospital.

 Everyone experiences anxiety symptoms differently, and the symptoms may vary depending on severity and type.

 There are both common anxiety symptoms and uncommon anxiety symptoms.
 Most people with anxiety experience varying symptoms simply because everyone has different health, different bodies, different nutrition, and different reactions.
 One person may experience anxiety of the exact same severity as someone else in completely different ways.

 Common anxiety symptoms are the ones that nearly everyone experiences in some form or another.
 Once again, it's possible to experience anxiety without these common symptoms, but in general, if you have anxiety, you're likely to experience the following:

 - Excessive Sweating / Perspiration

 - Nausea / Vomiting